madgik/exareme/Local-Deployment/README.md

 https://devanswers.co/lets-encrypt-ssl-apache-ubuntu-18-04/ <br />
 to generate an SSL certificate you need to:

 0. Install apache if not already installed.
-For Ubuntu 18.04.3 LTS we <br />
-followed the instructions from <a href="https://devanswers.co/installing-apache-ubuntu-18-04-server-virtual-hosts/">here</a> <br />
+For Ubuntu 18.04.3 LTS we followed the instructions from <a href="https://devanswers.co/installing-apache-ubuntu-18-04-server-virtual-hosts/">here</a> <br />

 ```sudo apt update && sudo apt install apache2```<br/>